Polish-Coder/Unity-In-Game-Console/README.md

 ## Getting started

-1. Download the package and put it into `Assets/Plugins` folder in your project.
+1. Download the package and put it into `Assets/Addons` folder in your project.
 2. Add the `Console Canvas` prefab from `Prefabs` folder to your scene.
 3. Add **Console Opener** script to the scene from `Examples` folder or create a new one.
 See [example](#console-openers).
 4. To create a new command, create a new C# script and inherit from the `Command` class.
 See [example](#commands).

-**Note**: all command files must be placed in package folder.

 ## Requirements